truenas/documentation/content/en/hub/scale/dev-notes.md

 - Clustered Datasets API support for TrueCommand
 - TrueCommand Clustering UI for SCALE

 ## Virtual Machines

-**PCI Passthrough Devices**
+### PCI Passthrough Devices

-In order to use PCI passthrough devices with VM's, following steps should be followed so that the PCI devices shows up in UI when we want to create a PCI device to be attached to a VM.
+In order to use PCI passthrough devices with VMs, follow these steps to have PCI devices show up in UI when it is time to create a PCI device to attach to a VM.

-1) Identify the PCI device which should be used for passthrough with command `virsh nodedev-list pci`.
+1. In the CLI, identify the PCI device to use for passthrough with `virsh nodedev-list pci`.
-2) Once PCI address has been identified, it should be made sure that the host OS is not using the device anywhere i.e pools etc. After ensuring this case, please  execute `virsh nodedev-detach pci_0000_26_00_0` where `pci_0000_26_00_0` is the name of the PCI device.
+2. When the PCI address has been identified, make sure the host OS is not using the device anywhere else (i.e pools).
+When you're sure the device is not being used, execute `virsh nodedev-detach pci_0000_26_00_0`, where `pci_0000_26_00_0` is the name of the PCI device.
-3) Step (2) will detach the PCI device from the host and it can be used with a VM guest by adding a PCI device in a VM via UI.
+3. Step (2) detaches the PCI device from the host.
+It can now be used with a VM guest by adding a PCI device to a VM using the UI.

-The above steps should be performed when there has been at least 1 VM created via UI.
+Follow the above steps when there is already 1 VM created with the UI.

-Please ensure that the device an be safely used with the guest as if it's for example part of a CPU and we try to pass it through to the guest, that might result in a crash and the system will only recover after a reboot.
+Please ensure the device can be safely used with the guest.
+For example, the device could be part of a CPU and we try to pass it through to the guest, it can result in a crash where the system only recovers after a reboot.

-## Containerisation
+## Containerization

-**Containers / Kubernetes Roadmap**
+### Containers / Kubernetes Roadmap

 TrueNAS SCALE has native host support for container workloads.
-This part of the software is under active development and not at BETA or RELEASE quality.
-The notes below explain the path and options that are intended.
+This is under active development and not at BETA or RELEASE quality.
+The notes below explain the path and options that are intended, but might not be fully implemented.

-The goal of TrueNAS SCALE container services is to provide easy-to-use infrastructure for deploying and managing container workloads on either a single node or a cluster of nodes.
-The container workloads may be simple Docker containers or a set of complex multi-container Pods that have been custom developed.
+The goal of TrueNAS SCALE container services is to provide an easy-to-use infrastructure for deploying and managing container workloads on either a single node or a cluster of nodes.
+The container workloads can be simple Docker containers or a set of complex multi-container Pods that have been custom developed.
 The REST APIs and web UI for using these services are simple and powerful.

 In some cases, users have specific container management tools that they would like to continue using.
 SCALE allows for this with some reasonable flexibility.

 The approach with SCALE to solve this problem is three pronged:

 * SCALE includes a Kubernetes distribution (K3s) that has been integrated with middleware to provide a simple web UI and REST API for managing containers.
 Kubernetes will operate first on a single node (later as a cluster) and support Docker containers or Kubernetes pods defined by [Helm Charts](https://helm.sh).
 This integration will provide an approximation of the Jails and Plugins capability provided by TrueNAS CORE.
 The initial WebUI for plugins is planned for the 20.12 release.

 * SCALE allows Kubernetes to be disabled.
 The user will then have access to the native container services within Debian.
 This will include Docker, LXC (Q1 2021) or any other Kubernetes distribution.
-There will be a CSI (Container Storage Interface) that can couple the container services with the SCALE storage capabilities.
-Users would script these capabilities and then use 3rd party tools like Portainer to manage them.
-This approach can be used on SCALE 20.10 and later.
+There will be a Container Storage Interface (CSI) that can couple the container services with the SCALE storage capabilities.
+Users can script these capabilities and then use 3rd-party tools like Portainer to manage them.
+This approach can be used in SCALE 20.10 and later.

 * SCALE provides very reliable VMs (via KVM) for guest OSes with specific container management features.
-Users can create these VMs with any OS (including Windows, Linux and FreeBSD) with any software stack they wish.
-These VMs would allow full integration with existing Container management clusters.
+Users can create these VMs with any OS (including Windows, Linux, and FreeBSD) with any software stack they want.
+These VMs allow full integration with existing Container management clusters.
 This is supported on SCALE 20.10 and later.

-**Kubernetes Integration Information**
+### Kubernetes Integration Information

 The integration of Kubernetes software and functionality into TrueNAS SCALE is one of the exciting differentiators of TrueNAS SCALE.
-TrueNAS SCALE provides an integrated software platform (or appliance) which provides storage services, virtualization and container services.
-Integration of the software into TrueNAS SCALE intended to provide many benefits:
+TrueNAS SCALE provides an integrated software platform (or appliance) that provides storage services, virtualization and container services.
+Integration of the software into TrueNAS SCALE is intended to provide many benefits:

-* Single downloadable image with Kubernetes, OpenZFS and Storage services
+* A single downloadable image with Kubernetes, OpenZFS and Storage services
 * Simpler deployment with reduced user configuration and more unified documentation
-* Coordinated “middleware” response with Integrated alerts, logs and statistics
+* Coordinated “middleware” response with integrated alerts, logs and statistics
-* Single API and common WebUI
+* A single API and common WebUI
 * Automated deployment of Docker containers
 * Integration with ZFS and scale-out ZFS (gluster) storage
 * Combined and tested software updates with minimal disruption
 * Community support of a common and integrated software base
-* TrueNAS SCALE Software is still fully Open Source
+* TrueNAS SCALE Software is fully Open Source

-TrueNAS SCALE 20.12 will provide the first web-bassed user-facing implementation of Kubernetes and container services.
+TrueNAS SCALE 20.12 will provide the first web-based user-facing implementation of Kubernetes and container services.

 The initial implementation of Kubernetes is being done using the [K3S software](https://k3s.io/) from Rancher (recently acquired by SUSE linux).
 This proven software base provides a lightweight Kubernetes implementation with support for the API and ability to cluster instances.

 TrueNAS SCALE uses [Helm Charts](https://helm.sh) as a package manager to deploy containerized applications into Kubernetes.
-Helm can package a single Docker containe or a complex set of containers from any other public/private repositories.
-TrueNAS SCALE uses Helm charts to manage application deployment and the provide the 3rd party Plugin experience of FreeNAS and TrueNAS CORE.
+Helm can package a single Docker container or a complex set of containers from any other public or private repositories.
+TrueNAS SCALE uses Helm charts to manage application deployment and the provide the 3rd party plugin experience from TrueNAS CORE.

 Docker containers can be deployed directly on TrueNAS SCALE.
 SCALE will automatically create the Helm charts for the Docker container.
 Users with more complex applications will be able to deploy their own applications using Helm charts that describe Kubernetes pods with multiple containers.

 The storage for Kubernetes will be based on ZFS and scale-out ZFS.
 Scale-out ZFS is a marriage of Gluster and OpenZFS which provides scale-out properties of higher bandwidth, capacity and increased resilience.

 ## Using Kubernetes

-**Configuring Kubernetes**
+### Configuring Kubernetes

-In order to leverage containers, SCALE is using a single node kubernetes cluster powered by k3s.
-In order to configure kubernetes, please type the following command:
+In order to leverage containers, SCALE is using a single node Kubernetes cluster powered by k3s.
+To configure Kubernetes, enter:

 ```
 midclt call -job kubernetes.update '{"pool": "pool_name_here"}'
 ```

-This will setup kubernetes on the defined pool.
-For the first time, it may take a few minutes for the k8s cluster to properly initialise itself.
-Moving on, if you have a pool configured for kubernetes, kubernetes will start automatically on boot.
+This will set up Kubernetes on the defined pool.
+For the first time, it may take a few minutes for the k8s cluster to properly initialize.
+Next, if you have a pool configured for Kubernetes, Kubernetes will start automatically on boot.

-**Deploying Kubernetes Workloads**
+### Deploying Kubernetes Workloads

-SCALE has API support to deploy kubernetes workloads.
-SCALE manages kubernetes workloads with integration of Helm v3 and using a concept of catalogs ( For information on catalogs please refer to https://github.com/truenas/charts ).
+SCALE has API support for deploying Kubernetes workloads.
+SCALE manages Kubernetes workloads with integration of Helm v3 and using a concept of catalogs.
+For more information about catalogs, please refer to https://github.com/truenas/charts.

-Each catalog item points to an application which will be deployed to kubernetes.
-This application is an enhanced helm chart which deploys the application to TrueNAS SCALE kubernetes cluster.
+Each catalog item points to an application which will be deployed to Kubernetes.
+This application is an enhanced helm chart which deploys the application to the TrueNAS SCALE Kubernetes cluster.

-Right now we have a catalog item `ix-chart` (https://github.com/truenas/charts/tree/master/test/ix-chart/2010.0.1) which has the ability to deploy single docker image workloads.
-Please refer to the chart link to see more details about what features / configuration are supported.
+Right now we have a catalog item called `ix-chart` (https://github.com/truenas/charts/tree/master/test/ix-chart/2010.0.1) which has the ability to deploy single Docker image workloads.
+Please refer to the chart link to see more details about what features and configurations are supported.

-An example to deploy plex docker image would be:
+Here is an example of deploying the Plex docker image:

 ```
 midclt call -job chart.release.create '{"catalog": "OFFICIAL", "train": "test", "item": "ix-chart", "values": {"image": {"repository": "plexinc/pms-docker"}, "portForwardingList": [{"containerPort": 32400, "nodePort": 32400}], "volumes": [{"datasetName": "transcode", "mountPath": "/transcode"}, {"datasetName": "config", "mountPath": "/config"}, {"datasetName": "data", "mountPath": "/data"}], "workloadType": "Deployment", "gpuConfiguration": {"nvidia.com/gpu": 1}}, "version": "2010.0.1", "release_name": "plex"}'
 ```

-To update the chart release, an example would be:
+To update the chart release:

 ```
 midclt call -job chart.release.update 'plex' '{"values": {"portForwardingList": [{"containerPort": 32400, "nodePort": 32401}]}}'
 ```

-To delete the chart release, an example would be:
+To delete the chart release:

 ```
 midclt call -job chart.release.delete plex
 ```

-To upgrade the chart version, an example would be ( assuming we have 2010.0.2 version ):
+To upgrade the chart version ( example shows the *2010.0.2* version ):

 ```
 midclt call -job chart.release.upgrade 'plex' '{"item_version": "2010.0.2"}'
 ```

-To rollback the chart release to previous chart version, an example would be:
+Here is an example of rolling back the chart release to a previous chart version:

 ```
 midclt call -job chart.release.rollback 'plex' '{"item_version": "2010.0.1"}'
 ```

-**Using Kubernetes via CLI**
+### Using Kubernetes via CLI

-SCALE does not support workloads created manually via kubectl / helm or direct interaction with kubernetes api.
+SCALE does not support workloads created manually with `kubectl` / `helm` or direct interaction with the Kubernetes API.
 Using `kubectl` / `helm` to retrieve read-only information about the status of the service is permitted.

-A tip for users is to add following lines to `~/.zshrc`
+A tip for users is to add these lines to `~/.zshrc`:

 ```
 alias kubectl="k3s kubectl"
 export KUBECONFIG=/etc/rancher/k3s/k3s.yaml